By Sharen Lock

 Holistic Health and Wellness: Dr. Andrew Weil at drweil.com

-Guided Imagery for Healing: Bellaruth Naperstek at healingjourneys.com (Guided imagery CDs for people going through chemotherapy, surgery, and those having trouble sleeping)
+Guided Imagery for Healing: Bellaruth Naperstek at healingjourneys.org (Guided imagery CDs for people going through chemotherapy, surgery, and those having trouble sleeping)

 Stress Reduction: Jon Kabat-Zinn, author of Full Catastrophe Living and Stephen Levine, author of A Gradual Awakening